bjacob/maze/README.md

 The algorithm can be summarized as follows:
 0. In the initial state, all maze cells are surrounded by 4 walls.
 The maze generation process consists in dropping select walls.
-1. In the first phase, named Twist, one performs random_func walks across cells that are still surrounded by 4 walls, opening passages between visited cells.
-The random_func walks are "biased" in the sense that they never traverse 3 consecutive aligned cells.
+1. In the first phase, named Twist, one performs random walks across cells that are still surrounded by 4 walls, opening passages between visited cells.
+The random walks are "biased" in the sense that they never traverse 3 consecutive aligned cells.
 This results in the twisty maze appearance.
-This phase ends when all cells have been visited by one of the random_func walks.
+This phase ends when all cells have been visited by one of the random walks.
 At this point, the maze is not yet connected. it is the disconnected union of twisty galleries.
 2. In the second phase, named Merge, one removes one randomly-selected wall at a time between cells belonging to different connected components.
 This